Gumichan01/lunatix/README.md

 provided.
 The engine uses Lua 5.1.

 Requirements:
  - SDL 2.0.3+
- - Lua 5.1 (the compiler)
+ - Lua 5.1
  - OpenGL 3.1+

 Warning/Information:
  - It is possible you get an issue if you use a recent version of Lua on Linux.
  - The program uses the compiled Lua file (.luac).
  - A shared Lua library file (.so file) on Linux is provided.
 It uses Lua 5.1.